Tradition, Family, Property: Religion, ideology and structure

 The movement has been described as a "Catholic right-wing entity".
 Its worldview has been characterized as an "extreme moralism, against divorce, against Communism, and against change."
 The TFP movement shares some similarities with twentieth-century fascism, particularly Mussolini's corporate state, but it is more accurately seen as a return to the ideals of eighteenth-century Europe, before the French Revolution.
 During that period, the Catholic Church endorsed the concept of aristocratic privilege as a divine right.
 Many Latin American members of the TFP come from wealthy, property-owning backgrounds and have historically provided intellectual and financial support of military coups in the region that were backed by the CIA.

 Raúl Matta, in L'Ordinaire Latino-Américaine, pointed out that the group's presentation of Catholic tradition is selective, drawing on speeches and encyclicals from the most conservative popes, including the 1864 Syllabus of Errors.
 The Italian philosopher Rocco Buttiglione noted that members of the TFP movement were among the signatories of the "Filial Correction" of Pope Francis in 2017.
-The same year a video was made public that showed Cla Dias, the leader of the spin-off group Heralds of the Gospel, ridiculing the Vatican.
 In 2019 Francis named retired Cardinal Raymundo Damasceno Assis of Aparecida as pontifical commissioner of the Heralds of the Gospel and its religious branches for consecrated men and women.

 Löwy's study of the interaction of religion and politics in Latin America used the international TFP to exemplify the most conservative of four tendencies within Latin American Catholicism: the one which "defend[s] ultra-reactionary and sometimes semi-fascist ideas."
 A recent study pointed out that "TFP draws on a rigid interpretation of Christianity to offer the faithful an all-encompassing ideological justification for what are, in essence, very conservative politics."
 It has been noted that similar religious movements "are benign compared to Tradition, Family and Property (TFP)" which is also "opposed by the Catholic leadership because of its beliefs and recruiting procedures."